 Minimalism has a rich history and covers various types of art, but where flat design is now dominant, it is often the elements of minimalism that are used.
 Such elements of minimalism as strict geometric shapes, bright colors, and clear lines, are also used in flat design.
 One of the most famous pieces of art in minimalism is this painting by Yves Klein, "the Blue":

-It is safe to say that the mixture of Swiss-style and minimalism has greatly influenced the flat design and the modern look of the digital world.
+It is safe to say that the mixture of Swiss style and minimalism has greatly influenced the digital world's flat design and modern look.

 History repeats itself, and the same is true for flat design.
 As we learned above, flat elements could be found back in the 20s of the XX century.

 Quite a lot of single designers have worked with a flat design, but Microsoft and Apple made it so popular.
 Well, let's talk about them.

 After all, Windows Phone 7 was released only at the end of 2010, and the design of this mobile operating system took a lot from the Zune software interface.
-Large and bright shapes based on guide grids, sans-serif typography (grotesque), flat icons.
+Large and bright shapes based on guide grids, sans-serif typography (grotesque), and flat icons.

-This design has become so popular that Microsoft has released a desktop OS, Windows 8, which is based on the Metro interface.
+This design has become so popular that Microsoft released a desktop OS, Windows 8, based on the Metro interface.
 All this has migrated to personal computers with clear square shapes, an emphasis on typography, and bright colors - all this has migrated to personal computers.
 The same interface is used in almost all Microsoft products.

 Even though Microsoft has been working on a flat interface for a long time, Apple also had trumped up its sleeve.
 At first, Apple slightly hinted that it was going to abandon skeuomorphism, and with the announcement of iOS 7 in June 2013, it became clear that they were determined to use a flat design.